JonkHunkle/employeeTracker/README.md

 ## Usage

 - Run ```node server.js```
-- All prompts will show in the terminal and need to be answered there.
+- All prompts will show in the terminal.
+- Each prompt will present the user with aditional questions which allow for full CRUD operations on data in the back end

 ## Demonstration